Tilly's (TLYS)

 Why There Are Better Opportunities Than Tilly's

-Tilly's is trading at $2.08 per share, or 0.1x forward price-to-sales.
+Tilly’s stock price of $1.58 implies a valuation ratio of 0.1x forward price-to-sales.
 The market typically values companies like Tilly's based on their anticipated profits for the next 12 months, but it expects the business to lose money.
 We also think the upside isn’t great compared to the potential downside here - there are more exciting stocks to buy.

 We’d rather pay up for companies with elite fundamentals than get a decent price on a poor one.
 High-quality businesses often have more durable earnings power, helping us sleep well at night.

-Young adult apparel retailer Tilly’s (NYSE:TLYS) reported Q3 CY2025 results beating Wall Street’s revenue expectations, but sales fell by 2.7% year on year to $139.6 million.
-Guidance for next quarter’s revenue was better than expected at $148.5 million at the midpoint, 1.6% above analysts’ estimates.
-Its GAAP loss of $0.05 per share was 83.3% above analysts’ consensus estimates.
+Young adult apparel retailer Tilly’s (NYSE:TLYS) reported Q4 CY2025 results topping the market’s revenue expectations, with sales up 5.3% year on year to $155.1 million.
+On top of that, next quarter’s revenue guidance ($122 million at the midpoint) was surprisingly good and 14.6% above what analysts were expecting.
+Its GAAP profit of $0.10 per share was significantly above analysts’ consensus estimates.

 Company Overview